replicatedhq/docs/docs/kb/developer-resources/kubernetes-prerelease.md

 - Admin commands are not supported
 - Snapshots are not supported
 - Support Bundle is not supported
+- Saving settings works but shows an error

 ## Create a Replicated YAML with Kubernetes
 ```yaml